| Title: | Isolate-Detect Method for Multiple Change-Point Detection |

 Andreas Anastasiou, [email protected]

-This function performs the windows-based variant of the Isolate-Detect methodology with the thresholding-based stopping rule in order to detect multiple change-points in a continuous, piecewise-linear noisy data sequence, with the noise being Gaussian.
-It is particularly helpful for very long data sequences, as due to applying Isolate-Detect on moving windows, the computational time is reduced.
-See Details for a brief explanation of this approach and for the relevant literature reference.
+This function performs the windows-based variant of the Isolate-Detect methodology with the thresholding-based stopping rule in order to detect multiple change-points in the slope of a given data sequence.
+It is particularly helpful for very long data sequences, as due to applying Isolate-Detect on moving windows, it reduces the computational time (see Details for the relevant literature reference).

 xd |